NanDitto/CSCI-2020U-Final-Project/README.md

 ### Installing

 Download/Clone the file.
-Open the Arcade_csci2020 folder and run the following commands from terminal
+Open the Arcade_csci2020 folder and run the following commands from terminal (If using command line on windows, use gradlew build instead)
 ```
 ./gradlew build
 ```